turbot/guardrails-samples/policy_packs/azure/storage/enforce_minimum_tls_version_for_storage_accounts/README.md

 # Enforce Minimum TLS Version for Azure Storage Accounts

-Enforcing a minimum TLS version for Azure Storage Accounts ensures that all data transmissions to and from the storage accounts use a specified version of TLS or higher.
-This enhances security by preventing the use of older, less secure encryption protocols, thereby protecting data from interception and tampering.
+Enforcing a minimum TLS version for Azure Storage Accounts is crucial for ensuring data encryption during transit, thereby protecting sensitive information from potential interception or tampering.
+This enhances overall security by requiring the use of stronger, more modern encryption protocols, mitigating the risks associated with outdated or vulnerable versions of TLS.

 This [policy pack](https://turbot.com/guardrails/docs/concepts/resources/smart-folders) can help you configure the following settings for storage accounts: